Primarily for First and Second Year Students

 465. Political Development and Dependence.
 Two courses in political science or permission of instructor.
 (4).
 (SS).

 The purpose of this course is to review major theories of political development.
-The course is divided into five parts: (1) Principal Approaches to Political Development; (2) Agrarian Movements; (3) Revolutions Left and Right; (4) Varieties of Authoritarianism; and (5) International Dependence.
-The following paperbacks are recommended for purchase: (a) Daniel Chirot, Social Change in the Twentieth Century; (b) Peter McDonough, Power and Ideology in Brazil; (c) Bill Warren, Imperialism: Pioneer of Capitalism.
-Other readings are on reserve in the UGLi.
-There will be no exams but instead five papers (essays) each of about five to eight pages.
-The papers are due at regular intervals during the term.
+The course is divided into five parts: (1) Major Approaches to Political Development; (2) Agrarian Movements; (3) Revolutions Left and Right; (4) Varieties of Authoritarianism; and (5) International Dependence.
+The work for the course involves writing three papers each of about l0 to 15 pages.
+They are due at regular intervals during the term.
 (McDonough)